sysread/fnord/README.md

 ### Search

-You can search for files in the project that match a query:
+Search for files in the project that match a query.

 ```bash
 fnord search --project foo --query "some search query"